 Narrow Down the List

-Junior year is the time for your child to start thinking seriously about where they want to go to college.
+At some point, it’s important for your child to start thinking seriously about where they want to go to college.
 If your kid is like most, this will likely both excite them and send them into a slump of anxiety and fear.
 The excitement is great, but as for that anxiety and fear …

 Fine-tuning the list can be a stressful part of the process, but it’s a rewarding one.
 If you or your child aren’t sure where to start, we have some suggestions on how to narrow the college search.
 You’ll all be better off once you know what your options are.